LarsonBodden/Sales-Prediction-Project/README.md

 ## Recommendations:

-I would recomend our random forest model as it performed better on the r2 score with no tuning compared to our linear model which was also un-tuned.
-Our random forest was able to predict 100% of the training data.
+- For Part I:
+  - As Section 8.2.1. shows in the notebook, we recommend finishing the code in order to determine how much the visibility index increase per store and product type.
+That way our recommendation would be more realistic than assuming the index increase 20% in total.
+  - After the modification, is important to check the Pareto again in order to keep the focus point displayed throughout the case study.
+- For Part II:
+  - Append the NumPy Array (predicted values) to the original dataset to compare and evaluate how much the sales would be in 2023.
+  - Make another visual analysis in order to manage the new insights.
+  - Create a new simulation including the cost of the visibility improvement, where maybe not all product types require the improvement after the append.

-## Limitations & Next Steps
+## Limitations

-More of your own text here
+-  Not having access to the data administrator made us infer and play with the data in a way that maybe is not factible.
+-  One of the biggest assumptions is how the visibility index works.

-### For further information
+## For further information

-For any additional questions, please contact **email**
+- For any additional questions, please contact **email**